4 min read. Easy tricks for a maximum glow-up.

 UV rays burn both the inside and outside layer of the hair follicle, resulting in brittle and lifeless ends.
 Just like unprotected skin, hair can get sun burnt, too.
 From frizzy strands to faded colours - let us not underestimate the sun’s power to mess up our hair.

 We’ve all been there.
-Dry winter heating and wearing a wool scarf or -sweater leads to dry dreaded locks.
+Dry winter heating and wearing a wool scarf or wool sweater leads to dry dreaded locks.
 A silk scarf helps to avoid frizz and split ends.
 Silk causes less friction and keeps hair nourished, as it won’t dry out that much.

 And that easy one at last.
-Just swap your Pillowcase to a silk one and see the difference from the first morning on.
+Just swap your pillowcase to a silk pillowcase and see the difference from the first morning on.
 Less visible frizz after one night gives us a glimpse of how much friction can be avoided during 365 nights and about 3.000 hours of sleep every year (we recommend not to skip a single one of it).
-Sleep, look and feel better, Loves. 💤
+Sleep, look and feel better, loves.